-Most unit drainage/sewer systems have two holding tanks, Gray Water and Waste (black) Water.
+Most unit drainage/sewer systems have two holding tanks: Gray Water and Waste (black) Water.
 The gray water holding tank collects water from the kitchen sink, lavatory and tub/shower.
 The waste (black) water holding tank is used to collect waste from the toilet.
-In some units, one tank collects both gray water and sewage waste.

 To prevent unnecessary accumulation of solids in the waste holding tank, do not put facial tissues or similar products into the toilet.
-It is highly recommended that you use only bio-degradeable toilet tissue available from your RV dealer.
+It is highly recommended that you use only bio-degradable toilet tissue available from your RV dealer.
 Holding tanks should be emptied frequently into a specified dumping station.
 Most campgrounds have dumping stations, often at each campsite, and many service stations and highway rest areas have waste dumping stations also.
 Before emptying the holding tanks, make sure your vehicle is level; emptying the holding tanks depends on gravity.

-To empty the holding tank, remove the sewage drain hose (Figure 14, Page 43) from its storage area.
+To empty the holding tank, remove the sewage drain hose (Figure 12, Page 54) from its storage area.
 Remove the cap from the termination outlet and connect the sewage drain hose.